 Note that advanced stages of some conditions (e.g., asthma and CF) can lead to lung destruction,

-ventilation-perfusion mismatch and arterial hypercapnia causing further reduction in body oxygen levels.
+ventilation-perfusion mismatch and arterial hypercapnia, causing a further reduction in body oxygen levels.

 Overbreathing or hyperventilation in the sick causes hypocapnia or reduced CO2 tension in the lungs and arterial blood (since ventilation-perfusion mismatch is not a common finding in the sick).
-This leads to hampered oxygen release and reduced cells oxygen tension due to the suppressed Bohr effect (Aarnoudse et al, 1981; Monday & Ttreault, 1980; Gottstein et al, 1976).
+This leads to hampered oxygen release and reduced cell oxygen tension due to the suppressed Bohr effect (Aarnoudse et al., 1981; Monday & Ttreault, 1980; Gottstein et al., 1976).

 Hence, for the suppressed Bohr effect, the absolute CO2 concentration is low (see the picture of the right side), and O2 molecules are stuck with red blood cells.
 (Scientists call this effect “increased oxygen affinity to hemoglobin”).
 Hence, CO2 deficiency (hypocapnia) leads to hypoxia or decreased cell-oxygen levels (the suppressed Bohr effect).
 The more we breathe at rest, the less the amount of available oxygen in the cells of vital organs, like the brain, heart, liver, kidneys, etc.